EIT-team/Reconstruction/src/python/readme.md

 ## Errors...
 I find the best way to view the errors, is not through the initial window which paraview pops up, but through the python shell.
 I have tried to make the output verbose enough to see whats going on.

-Things are a little hard to debug as I couldnt get a normal python IDE to find all of the libraries which paraview can find, specifcally `LegacyVTKReader`.
+Things are a little hard to debug as I couldnt get a normal python IDE to find all of the libraries which paraview can find, specifically `LegacyVTKReader`.
 So I could only run the code through invoking paraview from the command line as below.

 ## Example scripts